Star-hop from Orion to Planet 9 | EarthSky.org

 Some of you may know how to star-hop from Orion’s Belt to Aldebaran, the brightest star in the constellation Taurus the Bull.
 If not, refer to the sky chart below.
 Once you’ve found Aldebaran, you’ve pretty much found the proposed location of Planet 9, which – again, if it exists, and if astronomers are right about its location in our solar system – lodges pretty much directly east of Orion’s Belt and directly south of the star Aldebaran.

 Caltech astronomers first announced a hypothetical Planet 9 on January 20, 2016.
-What they called “solid theoretical evidence” exists for a giant planet – a 9th major planet in the outer solar system – moving in what they called a “bizarre, highly elongated orbit.”
-They nicknamed it Planet 9 then, and they said hoped other astronomers would search for it.
+What they called “solid theoretical evidence” exists for a giant planet – a 9th major planet in the outer solar system.
+They nicknamed it Planet 9 then, and they said they hoped other astronomers would search for it.

-If it exists, the planet has a mass about 10 times that of Earth and orbits about 20 times farther from the sun on average than Neptune, which is currently the 8th major planet and which orbits the sun at an average distance of 2.8 billion miles (4.5 billion km).
+If it exists, the planet has a mass about 10 times that of Earth and orbits about 20 times farther from the sun on average than Neptune, which is currently the eighth major planet and which orbits the sun at an average distance of 2.8 billion miles (4.5 billion km).

 The astronomers say it would take this new planet between 10,000 and 20,000 years to make just one full orbit around the sun.